 If you would like to appeal for an exemption from this policy due to extenuating circumstances you can fill out this application explaining your situation and a manager will be in contact with you within a week to let you know of our decision.

 How long does it take for my work to be fired?

 Depending on our event schedule and kiln availability, you can usually expect your work to be fired in 1-2 weeks.
 This also depends on the size and nature of your pieces.
 Only a small number of larger pieces fit into each firing and more complicated shapes may need to wait to find their perfect spot in the kiln.
-Date Night work, having to go through both firings, takes about 2-3 weeks in the electric kiln or 4-5 weeks in the gas kiln.
-Gas firings happen less frequently as we must wait to have enough work to fill the entire kiln.
+Date Night work, having to go through both firings, takes about 2-4 weeks depending on the time of the year.
+The cold months are our busiest!

 Is there a way to know if my work has been fired without coming in?